brylevkirill/notes/Reinforcement Learning.md

 	reward for sequences of actions that can transfer maximal amount of information in agent's observations of environment, i.e. agent's ability to influence environment
 	channel capacity between actions and states - mutual information between actions and future states, i.e. information contained in a about s' or information that can be "injected" into s' by a

-	["Empowerment - An Introduction"](#an-introduction-salge-glackin-polani---empowerment) by Salge et al. `paper`
+	["Empowerment - An Introduction"](#an-introduction-salge-glackin-polani---empowerment) by Salge et al. `paper` `summary`
-	["Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning"](#variational-information-maximisation-for-intrinsically-motivated-reinforcement-learning-mohamed-rezende) by Mohamed and Rezende `paper`
+	["Variational Information Maximisation for Intrinsically Motivated Reinforcement Learning"](#variational-information-maximisation-for-intrinsically-motivated-reinforcement-learning-mohamed-rezende) by Mohamed and Rezende `paper` `summary`
-	["Variational Intrinsic Control"](#variational-intrinsic-control-gregor-rezende-wierstra) by Gregor et al. `paper`  *(the primary goal is not to understand or predict the observations but to control the environment - agents can often control an environment perfectly well without much understanding, and focusing on understanding might significantly distract and impair the agent, as such reducing the control it achieves)*
+	["Variational Intrinsic Control"](#variational-intrinsic-control-gregor-rezende-wierstra) by Gregor et al. `paper` `summary`  *(the primary goal is not to understand or predict the observations but to control the environment - agents can often control an environment perfectly well without much understanding, and focusing on understanding might significantly distract and impair the agent, as such reducing the control it achieves)*

 	[interesting-papers](#interesting-papers---exploration-and-intrinsic-motivation---information-theoretic-and-distributional-models---empowerment)